etorreborre/registry/doc/motivation.md

 myCompanyEncoder' =
   companyEncoder' (departmentEncoder' employeeEncoder')
 ```
 Which means that you need to manually assemble all the encoders you will need.
 There are of course other solutions to this issue, relying on type classes and/or TemplateHaskell.
-They have similar drawbacks, for example there can only be one encoder for the `Employee` type (using newtypes might be impossible if that data structure comes from a library).
+They have similar drawbacks, for example there can only be one encoder for the `Employee` type (and using newtypes to go around that restriction might be impossible if that data structure comes from a library).

 This issue happens in other contexts, when using Hedgehog generators for instance, but it is especially present when trying to structure applications as a set of "components", which is the main use case for this library.